15 Purple Flowering Perennials with Pictures + Growing Guides

 Though you can fertilize this plant, it’s not required.
 Veronica plants will still bloom beautifully without fertilizer, as long as they’re exposed to the right conditions.

-This is a plant that does prefer full sun and well-draining soil.
+This is a plant that prefers full sun and well-draining soil.
 Here’s what to know about these beautiful flowers:

 Botanical Name: | Veronica spicata |